pinohu/DYNASTY/Ohu_Legacy_Codex_Master.md

 - Decision frameworks that clarify who makes what decisions and when
 - Communication systems that keep all stakeholders informed and aligned

-This governance structure is the operating system for your dynasty.
+This governance structure is the operating system for your Legacy.
 It ensures that as your children grow older and become involved in the business, there are clear rules, processes, and expectations that prevent the conflicts that destroy most family businesses.

 ---